cxDuuuu/INFO550_FinalProject/README.md

 # Generate the Final Report

-## build Docker image
+## Build Docker image
-run `make project_image` to build the Docker image
+Run `make project_image` to build the Docker image

-## build the report
+## Build the report

-run `make final_report/report.html` in terminal to generate the final html report in Docker image and synchronize it to local folder called "final_report"
+After build the Docker image, run `make final_report/report.html` in terminal to generate the final html report in Docker image and synchronize it to local folder called "final_report"

 # Report Description